Sagalands

-Sagaland is a travelogue about a new chapter in my life.
+Sagalands is a travelogue about a new chapter in my life.
 It begins in 2023 with a journey to Scandinavia in search of a 1000-year old family ancestor – the first step toward writing the De Lacy Saga.
 The traveling and writing are ongoing.
-There will likely be ten chapters covering five years of travel.
-It will eventually be published as an ebook.
+Three chapters have been completed so far (see below).

 Chapter One